Skip to content

 718.230.6834

-Martin’s work is based on historical investigations and theoretical approaches to psychology as a discipline.
-His past publications cover topics such as action research, culture and psychology, agency, identity politics, digitalization and the self.
+Martin Dege, Ph.D., is Associate Professor of Narrative Inquiry in the Department of Social Science and Cultural Studies at Pratt Institute.
+His work is based on historical investigations and theoretical approaches to psychology as a discipline.
+Martin’s past publications cover topics such as action research, culture and psychology, agency, identity politics, digitalization, and the self.
+In recent years, Martin explored concepts of crisis as they shape our everyday lives and the narratives we deploy to make meaning of the world and ourselves.

-Martin currently serves as the Secretary of The International Society for Theoretical Psychology (ISTP).
+Martin serves as the Secretary of The International Society for Theoretical Psychology (ISTP).
 He is co-editor of Journal für Psychologie, Associate Editor of Trends in Psychology, Scientific Board Member of Human Arenas, and on the Editorial Board of the International Review of Theoretical Psychologies.

 Recent and Upcoming Books: